 Around 1870 more gold, silver, and lead deposits were again discovered in the Coso Range, resulting in the formation of the New Coso Mining District in 1874.
-The settlement of Darwin was soon established and named for early explorer and prospector, Dr. Darwin French.
+The settlement of Darwin was soon established and named for early explorer and prospector Dr. Darwin French.
 Quickly developing into the main commercial center in the area, by the end of 1875, Darwin boasted two smelters, some 20 operating mines, a post office, graded streets, a drug store, hotel, three restaurants, the ever-present saloons, a newspaper, 200 frame houses, and more than 700 residents.
-The Defiance Mine was the principal producer in the district, but, other profitable mines included the Argus-Sterling, Christmas Gift, Lucky Jim, Custer, Independence, Keystone, Thompson, and the Wonder Mine.
+The Defiance Mine was the principal producer in the district, but other profitable mines included the Argus-Sterling, Christmas Gift, Lucky Jim, Custer, Independence, Keystone, Thompson, and the Wonder Mine.

-In September 1878, the newspaper office closed its doors and the publisher, T. S. Harris, packed up the presses and headed north toward the boomtown of Bodie.
+In September 1878, the newspaper office closed its doors, and the publisher, T. S. Harris, packed up the presses and headed north toward the boomtown of Bodie.
 He was followed by many of the miners.
 However, the following month, it was reported in the Independence newspaper that the town still had 200-300 people, four stores, three restaurants, five saloons, and a drug store.
-Six months later on April 30, 1879, a suspected arson fire began in the Darwin Hotel, which resulted in the loss of 14 businesses, including several stores, offices, the hotel, saloons, and the post office.
+Six months later, on April 30, 1879, a suspected arson fire began in the Darwin Hotel, which resulted in the loss of 14 businesses, including several stores, offices, the hotel, saloons, and the post office.

 Though much diminished from its former self, Darwin didn’t completely die.
 In 1880, some 85 people still called it home.
-In 1902; however, the post office closed briefly, but, would later reopen.
+In 1902, however, the post office closed briefly but would later reopen.

-In 1926 the Eichbaum Toll Road was built through Darwin and into Death Valley, bringing with it tourist cabins and service businesses.
+In 1926 the Eichbaum Toll Road was built through Darwin and into Death Valley, bringing tourist cabins and service businesses.
 By 1927 the Darwin District’s future seemed assured, for the area was found to contain ores of nearly all the metallic minerals — silver, lead, gold, tungsten, and copper.
 However, the mines were shut down during World War II for the war effort.
-Production for the area from 1870 to October 1938 reached approximately $3 to $5 million, and some estimates are as high as $7 million by 1945.
+Production for the area from 1870 to October 1938 reached approximately $3 to $5 million, and some estimates were as high as $7 million by 1945.

 Darwin is located about 24 miles southeast of Keeler, California.